MetOffice/ML-TC/isambard-getting-started.md

 >>> torch.cuda.is_available()
 True
 ```
+If this returns `True` then pytorch can see the GPUs.

-:exclamation: The default `qsub` interactive wallclock limit is short, so be sure to start a new interactive session with a specified walltime for a longer session :exclamation:
+:exclamation: The default `qsub` interactive time limit is short, so be sure to start a new interactive session with a specified walltime for a longer session